neerajdask/order-manager-react/README.md

 ## GitHub

-Please checkout (pun intended :D) this repo on GitHub for code review and contributions: [https://github.com/neerajdask/order-manager-react]
+Please checkout (pun intended :D) this repo on GitHub for code review and contributions: [https://github.com/neerajdask/order-manager-react].
+Perform `npm install` in the project folder to install the dependencies.

 ## Detailed Documentation and Walkthrough